Craniopharyngioma in Children

 The symptoms of a craniopharyngioma

 can be like other health conditions.
-Have your child see his or her healthcare provider
+Have your child see a healthcare provider for

 Vision test.
 This is to check for changes in or problems with vision.

-radio waves, and a computer to make detailed pictures of the body.
-Contrast dye may
+magnets, radio waves, and a computer to make detailed pictures of the body.
+Contrast

-be injected into your child's vein.
-It helps healthcare providers see tumor cells
+dye may be injected into your child's vein.
+It helps healthcare providers see tumor

 Blood tests.
 Blood tests may be done

 to check levels of hormones, such as thyroid-stimulating hormone (TSH), prolactin